vanelsberg/APKautobuild/README.md

     _Remark:_

-    You can use a keystore generated from [Android Studio](https://androidaps.readthedocs.io/en/latest/EN/Installing-AndroidAPS/Building-APK.html#generate-signed-apk)

-    Alternatively generat a new keystore using the [SDK commandline](https://developer.android.com/studio/build/building-cmdline) keytool:
+    You can use a keystore generated from [Android Studio](https://androidaps.readthedocs.io/en/latest/EN/Installing-AndroidAPS/Building-APK.html#generate-signed-apk) or generate a new keystore file using the Docker autobuilder.
+Make sure to define your password in the ks-password file, then run:

-        keytool -genkey -v \
-        -keystore appkeyAndroidAPS-keystore.jks \
-        -keyalg RSA \
-        -keysize 2048 \
-        -validity 10000
-        -alias "appkeyAndroidAPS"
+        ./generate-keystore.sh

-    The example above prompts you for passwords for the keystore and key, and for the "Distinguished Name" fields for your key.
-It then generates the keystore as a file called appkeyAndroidAPS-keystore.jks, saving it in the current directory (move it to the data/keystore directory).
+    The above prompts you for "Distinguished Name" fields for your key.
+It then generates a new keystore file.
 The key generated is valid for 10,000 days.

-* data/**keystore/ks-password**

-    Create a plaintext password file named _ks-password_ containing 2 lines (see ks-password.sample):
-    * line1: keystore password
-    * line2: key password
+    _Note that you can only update AndroidAPS with a new version that was signed with the same key.
+When generating a new keystore make sure you uninstall AndroidAPS first before installing the new version build bij autobuild!_

 ## Configuration: